TienNguyen93/compliance-assistant/README.md

 # Compliance Assistant - Intelligent Document Processing System

-An agentic AI system that uses Retrieval-Augmented Generation (RAG) to help users query and understand regulatory compliance documents across manufacturing, pharmaceutical, and supply chain industries.
+An agentic AI system that uses Retrieval-Augmented Generation (RAG) to help users query and understand pharmaceutical regulatory compliance documents.

 ## Project Overview

 Compliance teams in regulated industries spend countless hours manually searching through FDA guidance documents to answer questions about procedures, safety requirements, and compliance obligations.
-This project demonstrates how agentic AI can automate this knowledge retrieval process.
+This project demonstrates how RAG allows users to query large, unstructured document repositories with natural language in  less time.

 ### Problem Statement
-- Manufacturing, pharmaceutical, and supply chain companies maintain hundreds of compliance documents
-- Finding relevant information requires manual search across multiple PDFs and document types
+- Finding relevant and accurate information requires manual search across multiple PDFs and document types, which is time-consuming for employees
-- Time-consuming for employees to get accurate answers to compliance questions

 ### Solution
 An intelligent RAG-based system that: